martapienkosz/InnerJourney/README.md

 ### Demo
-**Strongly Recomended** If you have a VR headset, do not hesitate to play our project on it.
-Here is the release.
-If you don’t have a VR headset right now, watch a [video walkthrough]((https://drive.google.com/file/d/1ZIIJMNe-zOzGVMTNShJ06H054frvUH9d/view?usp=share_link)) of the VR experience.
+Download the [releas](https://github.com/martapienkosz/InnerJourney/releases/tag/V1.0.0-InnerJourney) and play the project on your VR headset OR watch a [video walkthrough](https://drive.google.com/file/d/1ZIIJMNe-zOzGVMTNShJ06H054frvUH9d/view?usp=share_link) of the VR experience.

 #### Introduction